 Black pepper also has strong antioxidants, antibacterial, immune-boosting qualities, fever-calming, as well as the ability to improve mental health, brain function, as well as destroying any free radicals.

 Surprisingly, black pepper oil can also help people with their smoking habits by reducing and eventually helping fully quit their smoking addiction.

 Black pepper oil can also be diffused, creating vapours that are actively used for improving central nervous system function, reducing smoking withdrawal symptoms, and is used in smoking cessation therapy.

-The source of these beneficial health effects comes from the piperine being released in the vapors of the black pepper oil.
-Here's the list of the benefits of piperine:
+The source of these beneficial health effects comes from the piperine being released in the vapors of the its oil.
+Here’s the list of the benefits of piperine:

 1. Black Pepper Improves Your Digestive System

 Black pepper increases digestive enzymes and hydrochloric acid secretion in the stomach, thereby facilitating digestion which in turn boosts your digestive health.